Personal trainers can get you great results and have a huge impact on your health and self-confidence.

 Please don’t feel obligated to give them anything if you already think you’ve given them enough, but if you see something you think they might like as a Christmas gift or as a little bonus, then feel free to go for it, especially if you are feeling super Christmassy!

 Personally, I actually preferred the gifts that my clients gave me at Christmas to money.
-I used to get theatre tickets, books and one of my clients even bought me a computer game that I had been talking about constantly!
+I used to get theatre tickets, books and one of my clients even bought me the computer game that I had been talking about constantly!

 If you feel that your trainer has given you next-level service, taught you life-long lessons, or you want to say thank you for being someone that you feel comfortable talking to about difficult subjects such as confidence and self-esteem, you might want to give them a tip.